reflectoring/reflectoring.github.io/content/blog/2022/2022-05-08-reactive-architecture-with-spring-boot.md

   All the above calls will be synchronous and driven by banking service.
 It would wait for the downstream applications to process the calls synchronously and finally update the result.

-  We will be using MongoDB and create two tables, `Transaction`, and `User`.
+  We will be using MongoDB and creating two tables, `Transaction`, and `User`.
 Each *transaction* would contain the following information:

   - **Card ID** - the user's card ID with which (allegedly) a purchase was made
   - **Amount** - the amount of the purchase transaction in dollars